 How to do tiered calculations in one formula

-The table shows the different thresholds or levels that a specific percentage applies to, if an amount is larger than the first level then multiple calculations are necessary in order to calculate the total.
+The table in the image above shows the different thresholds or levels that a specific percentage applies to, if an amount is larger than the first level then multiple calculations are necessary in order to calculate the total.
 The formula takes care of these additional calculations as well, no need for helper columns.

 Table of contents